 International Medical Graduates

 Fellows must either have U.S. Citizenship, valid U.S. residency, or a J-1 visa.
 H1-B visas are not supported by this Fellowship.

 Timeline and Deadlines

-The ERAS and National Residency Matching Program (NRMP) websites have information for fellowship application and match registration deadlines.
-It is generally recommended applicants begin gathering their application materials in January in order to be ready to apply by July.
+The ERAS and NRMP websites have information for fellowship application and match registration deadlines.
+It is generally recommended applicants start gathering application materials in January to be ready to apply by July.
 It is highly recommended you have taken “Step III” (pre-boards residency exam).
 ERAS begins transmitting applications to the fellowship programs in early to mid-July.
-It is highly recommended that your application be completed and submitted by this point.
-The application review process starts the last week of July thru the month of August.
+It is highly recommended your application be completed and submitted by this point.
+The application review process starts the last week of July through August.
 Interview offers go out shortly after the review process.
-Interviews occur over a 6-8 week period starting the last week of August through the last week of October (This may vary depending on the application deadlines for ERAS and NRMP.).
+Interviews occur over a 6-8 week period beginning the last week of August through October (This may vary depending on the application deadlines for ERAS and NRMP.).
 Rank lists are due in mid-November and the match announcement is in early December.